 A lower DPI mouse takes up less screen real estate than a higher DPI mouse.
 As a result, mouse sensitivity and DPI are inversely proportional.
 Currently, a mouse’s DPI is set to 1600, which is the industry standard.

 As monitors have become more common and greater resolutions have become available, the standard has been raised to 1600 from 800 a few years ago.
-A mouse with an adjustable DPI ranges from 800 to 4000 DPI, and there are some that can go much higher.
+A mouse with an adjustable DPI ranges from 800 to 4000 DPI, and some can go much higher.

 - Best DPI Analyzer/Tester Websites to Analyze Mouse Sensor Activity